Mika Hagi

 Mika Hagi (萩 美香, Hagi Mika) is the 2007 winner of the Miss Nippon contest selected out of 3000 girls held by a diet gym company.
 The 2007 was her 3rd challenge.
-She graduated from Mie University in Mie Prefecture.
-She moved to Tokyo to graduate the graduate school at Rikkyo University in Tokyo.
+She graduated from Mie University.
+She moved to Tokyo to graduate the graduate school at Rikkyo University.
 She is currently working as a TV actress living in Tokyo, mainly working for a MieTV local sightseeing program.